Plante Guitar Co.

 Who buys your instruments?

-People who value not just quality of sound and playability, but also the artisanal nature of the instruments and my business.
-I am blessed with customers who support my joint ambitions: making every instrument by hand and unveiling the beauty in woods growing right under our noses.
+People who value not just quality of sound and playability, but also the unique nature of the instruments and my business.

 Do you have certain models you usually make?